Jamesf807/BeerClassifierProject/README.md

 demoBeers.csv - set of test beers not in dataset that were used during demo

-buildTree.py - Main functions for building decision tree and perform classifications
+buildTree.py - Functions and algorithm for building decision tree and perform classifications

 main.py - main function calls and print statements to visualize results of classification